 As part of the expertise, the Service reviews the draft agreements, the legislative and institutional mechanisms of personal data protection in the State party, and assesses the general risks of human rights violations in data processing, based on which recommendations for amendments are issued.

-During the reporting period the Service carried out legal expertise on 13 drafts of international agreements, out of which the recommendations were made in 4 cases.
+During the reporting period the Service carried out legal expertise on 3 drafts of international agreements.
+No recommendation was issued for any of them.